dlt-hub/verified-sources/README.md

 **Code does not need to be typed** (but it is better if it is - `mypy` is able to catch a lot of problems in the code)

-**Function input argument of sources and resources should be typed** that provides
+**Function input argument of sources and resources should be typed** that allows `dlt` to validate input arguments at runtime, say which are secrets and generate the secret and config files automatically.

 ## Submitting new pipelines or bugfixes